AI in Accounting Marketing: It’s not Science-Fiction

 Seriously.
 They’ve told me so on many occasions!

-The statistically-savvy professionals with whom we work tend to look at our ability to write killer copy, design eye-catching advertisements, embrace technology and develop marketing plans designed to bring about regional, national and world domination as nothing short than witchcraft.
+The statistically-savvy professionals with whom we work tend to look at what we do as witchcraft.
+Writing killer copy, designing eye-catching advertisements, and embracing technology with ease?
+Unbelievable.
+Developing marketing plans designed to bring about regional, national, and world domination?
+Magic.
 So, go ahead and brush your shoulders off.
 Accounting marketers are, indeed, pretty amazing!
 But, if I’m honest, while we may be talented have some pretty awesome skills in our back pockets, the most important and valuable asset we have is our ability to learn and harness technological advancements to help drive firm growth.

-I recently had the opportunity to sit down with Becky Livingston, owner of Penheel Marketing and a long-time AAM member, to discuss the role AI and Machine Learning has had (and will have) on our profession for a recent AAMplify! podcast.
+I recently had the opportunity to sit down with Becky Livingston, owner of Penheel Marketing and a long-time AAM member.
+We discussed the role AI and Machine Learning has had (and will have) on our profession for a recent AAMplify! podcast.
 In addition to more than 20 years of experience in marketing and communications, Becky regularly taps into her computer programming and web development background to drive meaningful results for her clients while helping advance the accounting marketing profession as a whole.

 AI is the over-arching method of using computer programming to capture data.
 Machine learning, on the other hand, is a subset of AI in that it allows systems to automatically learn and improve from experience without being explicitly programmed to do so.
 However, we generally use the term “AI” as an overarching term.